-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Effective partnerships that leverage work to support economic development and sustainable local business Partner with our business associations to realise shared aspirations around town centre improvement and other local economy matters and support those associations seeking to expand into Business Improvement Districts (BIDs) New connections and collaborations with BIDs (above and beyond BID compliance) Promote initiatives that encourage residents to shop and work locally which also supports climate action goals (e.g. carbon emission reduction, food resilience, etc.) Increased economic activity (e.g. increased BID spends, increased employment opportunities, local business growth) across Whau Continue to support partners who offer employment/skill development opportunities for rangatahi, Māori and Pacific peoples, immigrants, and marginalised populations Successful delivery and participation from local business in Whau

-Build on the creative capital of the Whau Engagement with key industry representatives Increased opportunities in creative industries Investigate supporting an economic broker role, either individually or in partnership with neighbouring local boards or business associations, to progress economic development opportunities in the Whau Investigation is completed
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Effective partnerships that leverage work to support economic development and sustainable local business Partner with our business associations to realise shared aspirations around town centre improvement and other local economy matters and support those associations seeking to expand into Business Improvement Districts (BIDs) New connections and collaborations with BIDs (above and beyond BID compliance) Promote initiatives that encourage residents to shop and work locally which also supports climate action goals (e.g. carbon emission reduction, food resilience, etc.) Increased economic activity (e.g. increased BID spends, increased employment opportunities, local business growth) across Whau Continue to support partners who offer rangatahi, Māori and Pacific peoples Successful delivery and participation from local business in Whau employment/skill development opportunities Build on the creative capital of Whau Engagement with key industry representatives Increased opportunities in creative industries Investigate supporting an economic broker role, either individually or in partnership with neighbouring local boards, to progress economic development opportunities in Whau (including the potential to create business hubs/precincts) Investigation is completed